 After prayer, I would spend as much of the day as possible in the library.
 I was generally left alone to study until the afternoon, when I was obliged to join the other court ladies in the salon.
 Sometimes, however, I would suffer an interruption.
 Though the library was an isolated place, I quickly gained a reputation for being studious, so if anyone wanted to find me, they would check the library first.

 In the library, I scoured the history books, looking for clues to the oculist guild’s past.
 I also had books on natural science near at hand.
-After one instance where Lady Fairfax had cast my books a look of surprise, I added books of poetry to the pile.
-Once, when Lady Innocence had mistaken my studiousness for piety, I decided to include the litany, as well.
+After one instance where Lady Fairfax had cast my books a look of surprise and commented that she knew very few women so interested in the sciences, I added books of poetry to the pile.
+Once, when Lady Innocence had mistaken my studiousness for piety, I decided to add the litany, as well.

 The Tale of the Lost King